 Location: Southport Beach

 Despite its popularity, Southport Beach is wide and welcoming since it is part of a 22-mile stretch of unbroken sandy shoreline.
-If you want to spend a full day at the beach in the Liverpool area, Southport Beach is the beach (although you may want to go elsewhere if you’re not a fan of crowds).
+If you want to spend a full day at some of the best beaches in the Liverpool area, Southport Beach is THE beach (although you may want to go elsewhere if you’re not a fan of crowds).
 A tram may take you to one of the longest walking docks in Britain, which is located near the shore.
-Stroll down the road and paths, mess up your toes with the sand and take in the scenery because you're going to enjoy being here!
-If you’re looking for other things to do in Liverpool, here’s our city guide.
+Some of the best restaurants in the area are Roberto’s Italian, Ocean Plaza Brewers Fayre, and Nando’s Southport.
+If you’re looking for other things to do in Liverpool, here’s our Liverpool city guide.

 6. Moreton Beach